raulbx/DVHacks-chips-and-salsa/README.md

 *Steps to Build and Test:*
 --------------------------
-- Download the Jupyter notebook.
+- Download the Jupyter notebook - cosolo.ipynb.
+This notebook has the code to build the model for the recommendation engine.
 - Download the projects_profile_preference.tsv file.
 This file has the preference data for project description, profile description, and freelancer preference.
 - Python Flask web application is the web frontend.
 It uses the pickled model to predict if a project will match user preference or not.
+This can be forked and deployed on Google cloud app engine.

 Data
 -------------------